OGResearch/BEAR-Toolbox/tbx/sandbox/BEAR6_Excel_UX_Instructions.md

 * Save the Excel UX file, and close it.
 Closing the file is (unfortunately) critical for Matlab/BEAR6 to be able to finalize the file.

-The meta information sheets are used to generate the meta-dependent templates on some of the estimation and identification sheets.
+The meta information sheets will now be used to generate the meta-dependent templates on some of the estimation and identification sheets.